 &blueprint (Real look_up_rate, Real base_look_up_rate) [ add_controller_pitch_input(look_up_rate * base_look_up_rate * GameLib.world_delta_seconds) ]

-Then, recompile its SkookumScript class (or, the entire project) which will make it available for placement in your event graph.
+Then, compile your project, which will make it available for placement in your event graph.
 Right click in your graph, and select the method you just exposed to Blueprints.

 Place it in your graph, and connect it just like you would any other node.

 Now, whenever its execution pin gets triggered, the SkookumScript method is invoked and its return value (if any) passed to the output pin.

 Coroutines can be declared and placed in much the same way.
 There are two differences though:

 - triggering the node’s execution pin will begin executing the coroutine, however it may finish many frames later

 - coroutines do not have an output pin

 Coroutine nodes always trigger the outgoing execution pin immediately, regardless of the time it takes for the coroutine to terminate.
 If you would like something to happen in the graph when the coroutine finishes, use event nodes as described in the next section.